Accident at Work Compensation Claims

 Proper management of your compensation can help to ensure you get the most out of the funds you receive.
 It also ensures that your long-term needs can continue to be met.

-Our personal injury lawyers cannot advise you with regard to investment of your compensation.
+Our personal injury lawyers cannot advise you about the investment of your compensation.
 It’s therefore important to obtain proper independent financial advice for this.
-We can, however, put you in touch with an independent financial advisor who can advise you on the various options, including placing your compensation into a personal injury trust, which allows you to use your compensation to meet your needs, while making sure it does not affect your entitlement to means-tested benefits.
+We can, however, put you in touch with an independent financial advisor who can advise you on the various options, including placing your compensation into a personal injury trust, which allows you to use your compensation to meet your needs while making sure it does not affect your entitlement to means-tested benefits.

 Funding for accident at work claims